THE SEMESTER AT A GLANCE

 Most Northeastern PhD students are supported on SGAs (Stipended Graduate Assistantships).
 SGAs include coverage for tuition and the Northeastern University Student Health Plan (NUSHP).
 Rates for spouses or dependents are available at the NUSHP website and these additional costs are the responsibility of the student.
 PhD students who enroll in NUSHP are required to pay the University Health and Counseling Services fee.
 SGAs carry a 20/hr per week commitment, may require that a student be on campus unless instructed otherwise.
 Students on SGAs are generally ineligible for on-campus employment.

 The stipend portion of the SGA is dispersed in semi-monthly installments and will have taxes withheld (you will receive a W2 the following January).
+The first installment for each semester is September 15 (fall), January 15 (Spring), May 15 (Summer).
 Domestic students can update their withholding on the MyNortheastern portal.
 International Students must complete the paper Form W-4.
 Withholding needs to be designated as “Single” & “NRA” for Northeastern to ensure students are taxed correctly and any treaties with other countries are properly designated.
 The W-4 form can be found here.
 NUID # & “NRA” should be written in on the top of each form.

 The tuition waiver portion of the award is considered a scholarship and therefore is not considered taxable.